-To get a degree from the Department of Agriculture, Crop Production and Rural Environment, the students have to submit and present a thesis based on research conducted as a complete experiment in a specific field.
+To get a degree from the Department of Agriculture, Crop Production and Rural Environment, the students must submit and present a thesis based on research conducted as a complete experiment in a specific field.
 The thesis can also be a bibliographic search review essay.
 The thesis serves two main purposes: a) it helps the undergraduate student get acquainted with research work, and b) it allows the Department to develop research activities by using its own human resources.
 Students are free to choose a research field of their own interest, in consultation with the Department teaching staff.
 Every successful thesis is allocated 30 ECTS credit units in total.
-Each staff can accept up to 5 students per academic year.
-A thesis can be completed from two students, but the part of each student must be discrete.
+Each staff can accept up to 7 students per academic year.